Pressio/pressio-log/README.md

 For example, if the logger is set to `pressiolog::LogLevel::info`, all info, warning, error, and sparse messages will be logged.

 At the `debug` level, all messages are logged.
+At `none`, no messages are logged.

 ### Customized Logging